Reece-Kelly/CP3402-Learning-Journals/week9.md

 This week, I had limited time due to upcoming deadlines for multiple assessments.
 As a result, I couldn’t spend as much time searching through learning activities or choosing one that interested me.
 Instead, I used the recommended activity for the week.
 Although it was helpful to learn more about Sass, I wasn’t able to apply my previous learning strategies effectively (e.g., taking notes, doing quizzes, or selectively watching relevant content).
 This reduced my engagement compared to when I had used those techniques.
 From this experience, I’ve learned that allocating sufficient time for quality learning is important, but sometimes it simply isn’t feasible or a high enough priority.

-An obvious, but easier said than done, solution is to improve time management.
+An obvious, but easier said than done, solution is to improve my time management.
 I will research some techniques and try to implement them in this final week of the subject.